-Everyone!
-Your moisture barrier can be compromised daily by environmental factors like indoor heating, sun exposure, dehydration, pollution and dirt.
+"Hyaluronic acid is a must-have in your moisturiser, regardless of your skin type, because it’s the ultimate hydrator,” say Dr. Henry.
+Every skin type would look its most youthful, plump, and radiant with an optimised moisture barrier.
+Your moisture barrier can be compromised daily by environmental factors like indoor heating, sun exposure, dehydration, pollution, and dirt.
 Additionally, your body naturally loses about one pint of water a day, which can affect your skin’s level of hydration.
-But hyaluronic acid isn’t just for dry skin, and it isn’t just for winter either.
-Every skin type will look its most youthful, plump and radiant with an optimised moisture barrier.
 Also keep in mind that your ability to retain water and naturally produce hyaluronic acid declines as you age, which can exacerbate increased dryness, fine lines, wrinkles, and sagging.
-(Babies have such soft, plump skin because they have a tonne of hyaluronic acid in their bodies.)

 Bottom line: Make sure hyaluronic acid is part of your skin care regime.

 Hyaluronic acid is a key ingredient in many moisturisers and serums and should be used day and night.
 But don’t be scared that this type of intense hydration has to come in a thick cream.
 Case in point: Moisture Surge 72-Hour Auto-Replenishing Hydrator, which has a lightweight gel texture and actually contains two types of hyaluronic acid—one that works immediately on the uppermost layers of your skin, and another variant that penetrates deeper.
 Use it daily for immediate and long-lasting hydration, or tap it over makeup for a midday shot of extra moisture.
 Another hyaluronic acid superstar: Clinique Smart Custom SPF 15 Moisturizer, which also helps to reduce the four major signs of ageing with its powerful blend of peptides, proteins, and antioxidants.

 Images: Darrin Haddad